What is a specialist fund?

 1. Allianz Technology IT

-Greater exposure to smaller names hasn’t helped the trust’s recent relative performance versus its benchmark over the past year, although a top holding in AI chip behemoth Nvidia has greatly assisted progress.
+Greater exposure to smaller names hasn’t generally helped the trust’s recent relative performance versus its benchmark over the past year, although a top holding in Nvidia has assisted progress.
 For long-term investors with tolerance for high levels of volatility, we believe the Trust is well worth considering for exposure to the sector.
 The management team offer broad experience and expertise and are based close to the heart of the action in Silicon Valley.

 2. BlackRock Gold & General and iShares Physical Gold ETC

-In many ways the renewed popularity of gold is linked to the trend of deglobalisation and heightened international tensions as central banks across the globe increasingly crave a non-politicised reserve asset.
-As the world continues to fragment geopolitically this trend could continue.
-However, high interest rates on cash and healthy yields on assets could continue to represent a headwind to precious metals that pay no interest.
+In many ways, gold’s renewed popularity is linked to the trend of de-globalisation and heightened international tensions as central banks increasingly crave a non-politicised reserve asset.
+As the world continues to fragment geopolitically, this trend could continue.
+When things seem uncertain, the timeless and permanent nature of gold takes on greater appeal.

 On balance, it’s worth considering a small amount of exposure to gold as a ‘real’ asset with wealth preservation characteristics, but bear in mind it can be a frustrating asset to own with extended periods in the wilderness.

 Some gold investors like to buy coins or bars, but this is unlikely to be a viable option for most people due to storage and insurance requirements.
 Fortunately, there are convenient ways to add gold to a portfolio such as an exchange-traded product.
-We tend to prefer ‘physically-backed’ ETCs (exchange-traded commodities) which own gold kept securely in a vault, as opposed to derivatives-based funds where there can be some added risk and complexity.
-One example is iShares Physical Gold.
+We tend to prefer ‘physically-backed’ ETCs (exchange-traded commodities, which are similar to ETFs or exchange traded funds) such as iShares Physical Gold.
+With this product the underlying gold is kept securely in a vault, as opposed to derivatives-based funds where there can be some added risk and complexity.

 A higher risk route into gold is through shares in gold mining companies.
 These tend to represent a ‘geared’ play on the gold price, meaning they multiply the effect of a rise – but also multiply any fall.
 This is because profits can be highly sensitive to what the gold price is doing, and the riskier firms could even swing from profit to loss or vice versa on these moves.